Please register or login to continue

 176. Death is not a contradiction to life, but its final punctuation—a mark that clarifies the sentence.

-177. I have written many sentences in my writing, some elegant, some clumsy, all sincere.
+177. I have written many sentences in my writing, some elegant, some clumsy, but all sincere in their admission.

-178. I do not know which will endure, if any, but I trust that sincerity leaves a trace.
+178. I do not know which will endure in the end, if any, but I trust that sincerity leaves a lasting trace for others to recognise.

-179. The Meletic way was never about permanence; it was about presence, and I have been present.
+179. The Meletic way was never about permanence; it was about presence, and I have been present long enough.

-180. I have attended to the world with the utmost care, with curiosity, with reverence.
+180. I have attended to the world with the utmost care, with curiosity, with reverence for the life that I have shared.

-182. I do not fear being forgotten; I fear only that the questions we asked might be lost forever.
+182. I do not fear being forgotten; I wonder only if the questions we asked might be lost forever in time.

-183. Questions are fragile things of their nature—they require voices, ears, and time.
+183. Questions are fragile things of their nature—they require voices, ears, and awareness.

 184. I have no appointed heirs, no new students, no one to inherit the cadence of my words.

-185. But I have left numerous pages, and perhaps these pages are enough to teach other people.
+185. But I have left numerous pages, and perhaps these pages are sufficient to teach other people the message of Asterion.

-186. Someone may find them in the end, not now, not soon, but someday—and wonder.
+186. Someone may find them in the end, not now, not soon, but someday—and wonder who wrote this testament of mine?

-187. True wonder is the beginning of philosophy, and beginnings are always possible.
+187. True wonder is the beginning of philosophy, and beginnings are always possible, when there is truth to be added to them.

 188. I shall not be there to guide them, to clarify, to debate—but that is no longer my role.
 I must assume now that my time here on the earth is less and fleeting.

-189. My role now is to conclude, not with certainty, but with grace of the things that I once was taught.
+189. My role now is to conclude, not with certainty, but with grace of the things that I once was taught, and have taught others afterwards.

-190. I walk each morning to the edge of the garden, where the cypress trees stand like sentinels.
+190. I walk each morning to the edge of the garden, where the cypress trees stand like steady guardians.

-191. I speak to them sometimes, not aloud, but inwardly—they do not answer, but they listen in the way only the living silence can.
+191. I speak to them sometimes, not aloud, but inwardly—they do not answer, but they listen in the way only the living silence can through the effects of the Logos.

-192. That listening is enough, for it reminds me that presence does not require reply.
+192. That listening is enough, for it reminds me that presence does not require reply, when one has awareness.

-193. I have begun to prepare my body, mind and soul—not my affairs, but with thoughts.
+193. I have begun to prepare my body, mind and soul—not my affairs, but with thoughts of my impending death.

 194. I revisit old questions that I once had, not to solve them, but to thank them for their company.

 195. They have shaped me more than any answer ever could.
-I have learnt that I have become a better man with philosophy.
+I have learnt that I have become a better man with the knowledge of philosophy.

-196. I shall die soon, and I do not say that with sorrow.
-Instead, I say with the acceptance of my ultimate fate.
+196. I shall die soon, and I do not say that with great woe.
+Instead, I say it with the acceptance of my ultimate fate.

-199. I see through now, and what I see is enough.
-Perhaps it is not enough for others, but for it is.
+199. I see it through now transparently, and what I see is enough to know that life is not death.
+Perhaps, it is not enough for others, but for me it is.
+It is a journey to be experienced.

 Recommend Write a ReviewReport